SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Maps.md

 3. If no match is found, the component will take the first column containing string values for the ID and the first two columns containing numbers for latitude and longitude while taking into account the columns that are already assigned to other dimensions.
 4. The chosen column values can be seen for each query.
 If a dimension is set incorrectly, it can still be changed manually by the user at any point.

-This process is similar for the configuration of lines, but instead of one latitude and longitude value, 2 pairs of latitude and longitude values need to be configured, one for the starting point and one for the end point of the line.
+This process is similar for the configuration of lines, but instead of one latitude and longitude value, 2 pairs of coordinates need to be configured, one for the starting point and one for the end point of the line.

 ## Layer settings